winterstein/react-game-engine/src/book/chapter1.md

 Morphing Person: I am omega, or 𝜔 for short.
 I have summoned you here for a purpose.
 You are a Wayfarer and it is time for your skills to awaken.

-Omega: There is something going on in ??.
+Omega: There is something going on in Rosbreck.

 Moody Girl: Can I go yet?
 There's no point explaining anything to him before he's had a first crossing.